vinceimbat/vinceimbat/content/thoughts/faith.md

 The real job here is keeping that faith and nurturing it, practicing it, actively pursuing meaning and the search for affirmations for this faith.

 Faith as used by [[thoughts/shinichiro imaoka|Shinichiro Imaoka]] in his concept of [[thoughts/free religion|free religion]] refers to openness to one's mind, heart, and neighbor.

+# From Andrew J. Brown

+Faith simply means "stepping forward."
+It doesn't mean "believe."
+shinjin: true entrusting

+Check John Schellenberg
+- Prairie Schooners: only way to find out if it's true is to try

 # References